brotatotes/bht-automation/bht gen 3/Romans/Chapter 9/Romans 9 19 bht.md

 ### John Calvin:
 1. "They are indeed constrained to yield; but they storm, because they cannot resist; and ascribing dominion to him, they in a manner charge him with tyranny."
-2. "What cause has he to be angry with us?
-Since he has formed us such as we are, since he leads us at his will where he pleases, what else does he in destroying us but punish his own work in us?"
-3. "For it is not in our power to contend with him; how much soever we may resist, he will yet have the upper hand."
+2. "In the same manner the Sophists in their schools foolishly dispute on what they call his absolute justice, as though forgetful of his own righteousness, he would try the power of his authority by throwing all things into confusion."
+3. "Then unjust will be his judgment, if he condemns us; and unrestrainable is the power which he now employs towards us."

 ### Philip Schaff:
-1. "For it will arise, wherever there is any such notion of God, however derived, as admits the possibility of His being the author of evil in man, or what amounts to the same thing, denies His righteousness"
+1. "For it will arise, wherever there is any such notion of God, however derived, as admits the possibility of His being the author of evil in man, or what amounts to the same thing, denies His righteousness, because there is a theoretical difficulty in reconciling our responsibility with His free will."
-2. "'Resisteth' is better than 'hath resisted'; and the question implies the helplessness of the objector"
-3. "It virtually makes Him responsible for men’s sins"

 ### Archibald T. Robertson:
 1. "Old verb, to blame."
+2. "'Still' (ετ) argues for a change of condition since that is true."
-2. "Many have attempted to resist God's will."
+3. "Many have attempted to resist God's will (βουλημα, deliberate purpose)."
-3. "Deliberate purpose, in N.T. only here and Acts 27:43; 1 Peter 4:3."

 ### John Gill:
-1. "what as if he should say, is he not content with the injustice he has already exercised, in passing by some, when he chose others; in leaving them to themselves, and hardening their hearts against him, and to go on in their own ways, which must unavoidably end in destruction; but after all this, is angry with them, finds fault with them, blames, accuses, and condemns them, for that which they cannot help? this is downright cruelty and tyranny."
-2. "The objector seems to have a particular regard to the case of Pharaoh... and yet he himself had hardened his heart, and continued to harden his heart, that he might not let them go as yet; and when he had let them go, hardened his heart again to pursue after them, when he drowned him and his host in the Red sea; all which in this objection, is represented as unparalleled cruelty and unmercifulness."
-3. "This is said in support of the former, and means not God's will of command, which is always resisted more or less, by wicked men and devils; but his will of purpose, his counsels and decrees, which stand firm and sure, and can never be resisted, so as to be frustrated and made void."
+1. "It is with a witness a stretching out of the hand against God, and strengthening a man's self against the Almighty."
+2. "This is downright cruelty and tyranny."
+3. "The fault then can never lie in them who are hardened, and who act as such, but in God; and therefore it must be unreasonable in him to be angry with, blame, accuse, and condemn persons for being and doing that, which he himself wills them to be and do."

 ### John Wesley:
 1. "The particle still is strongly expressive of the objector's sour, morose murmuring."